 What's the Point?

 A mirror is part of the decor in your bathroom but at the end of the day, it needs to be functional.
+Style and function are both important aspects of bathroom mirrors.
 Consider how you'll be using it when choosing your mirror.

 Will you be getting dressed in front of it?
 A full-length mirror might work best in that case.
 If the overhead lighting in your bathroom is not the brightest, you might want to look at a lighted mirror.
 And if you want to be able to see yourself from various angles, a split mirror that can be positioned to see yourself from any direction may work best.